pinojs/sonic-boom/README.md

 ### SonicBoom#reopen([file])

-Reopen the file in place, usefult for log rotation.
+Reopen the file in place, useful for log rotation.

 Example: